 But what I really want to address in this letter is your experience of my writing about you.
-Last week you wrote to my boyfriend (a man you have never met) and told him that it was "tragic" you could not contact me directly because I have made you a "perpetual scapegoat, a target for ongoing abuse on the internet for all the world to read.”
-I imagine that you are referring to the posts where I have described you as suffering from narcissistic personality disorder, and a manipulative ego driven woman for whom I existed only as an extension of yourself.
+Last week you wrote to my boyfriend, the father of my children and a man you have never met and told him that it was "tragic" you could not contact me directly because I have made you a "perpetual scapegoat, a target for ongoing abuse on the internet for all the world to read."
+You suggested he send me to therapy.
+I have a therapist, and a diagnosis for C-PTSD, from multiple layers of trauma in my childhood that you and my father participated in, perhaps ignorantly and/or subconsciously.
+But the harm you both did is real.
+Yet I imagine that you are referring to the posts where I have described you as suffering from narcissistic personality disorder, and a manipulative ego driven woman for whom I existed only as an extension of yourself.
 I totally understand why this is difficult to read.

 Some people are born into circumstances so heavy with problems that it seems like a cruel joke.
 But you and I aren't even close to this, even though I know we have both had our share of issues to deal with.
-You have an estranged daughter writing crap about you on the internet.
-I share this crap with the world because it's the most light I can shine on it; it gets rid of all the stuff - guilt, blame and shame - around it.
+Now you have an estranged daughter writing the truth about you on the internet.
+I share this truth with the world because it's the most light I can shine on it; it gets rid of all the stuff - guilt, blame and shame - around it.
 I own my story and lead by example.
-In doing so, I demonstrate that I too have experienced life as a "shameful", "unlovable" person - a victim (and that there is hope for us all!)
+In doing so, I demonstrate that I too have experienced life as a "shameful", "unlovable" person - a victim of a narcissist (and that there is hope for us all!).

 It is important to share experience.
 Narcissism is important.
-You are by no means the only one to experience from it.
+You are by no means the only one to experience it.
 Adoption is important.
-It’s in many cases necessary but can also be heartbreaking.
+In many cases necessary, but is always borne of tragedy.
 Authenticity is important.
 That I do not hide my voice in a society which tries so hard to make us conform.
-Our sexuality is quite simply, a matter of survival.
-It’s important…it’s also very pleasurable.
+That tries to hide these things.

 What does my writing about you mean?
-That you are forced to confront the fact that I tell my perception of truth to the world and that it (often) makes you out to be the bad guy.
+That you are forced to confront the fact that I tell my perception of truth to the world and that it makes you out to be the bad guy.
 But I believe that you and I are equally responsible for our experiences in life.
 And that's not shared 50-50; it's not about apportioning blame.
-I am 100% responsible for my experience of my life.
-And you are 100% responsible for your experience in life – including your choice to be hurt by my expose of our relationship.
-I tell my truth and it doesn’t make you look pretty, but it is your choice to put me in the position of persecutor means that you are experiencing this as a victim.
+As an adult I am 100% responsible for my experience of my life.
+And you are 100% responsible for your experience in life.
+You are also responsible for the abuse you inflicted on me when I was a child.
+Contrary to what you always told me, words do hurt.
+More than sticks and stones, but the wounds are invisible.
+So now you're the victim.
 I know all about that.

 I think that where you are now, you might appreciate a complete retraction of and apology for everything I have ever written.
 But that's not going to happen.
-My experience of emotionally abused daughter is true.
+My experience of abused daughter is true.
+Even objectively, I'm sorry to say for your sake, it is true.
 Yet I hear your pain.
 It doesn't take a genius to step in your shoes and walk a few painful steps in the role of abusive mother.
 But that won't stop me telling my story.

 I don't believe that my writing about you is powerful enough to invalidate you and your life.
 In fact nothing is that powerful.
 You are powerful no matter what anyone says about you.
-Including me.
-But you must choose to be.
-I choose not to have you in my life if you experience it as a martyr and a victim.
-I don't want those particular passive aggressive codependent games in my life and I don't want them in my children's lives either.
+But I choose not to have you in my life if you experience it as a martyr and a victim.
+I don't want those particular passive-aggressive codependent games in my life and I don't want them in my children's lives either.
 I would prefer them to learn how life works without extra examples of how to be a victim of their life experience.
-Because whilst being the master of your experience as I try to be now, is neither right nor wrong, the consequences of being so, are infinitely more enjoyable and it’s what I wish for us all.